We've finally made it to the end of the year, and what a year we've had!

 By determining which debt you can pay off in full first, you can focus on putting more than the minimum payment into it each month, while paying the minimum on other accounts.
 Then, once the first is paid off, you can apply what you paid to it each month to the next lowest debt you have, and so on.

-By prioritizing your debts in this manner, you may just wake up at the end of 2018 in Longview, Texas a free man or woman.
+By prioritizing your debts in this manner, you may just wake up at the end of 2020 a free man or woman.

 2. Pay Bills as Soon as Possible